-How to type German letters
+How to Type German Letters

 While learning German, I’ve found the need to take some notes.
 There are a few letters in the German alphabet that aren’t available on an English keyboard layout, and I would find myself copying and pasting them in.
 I found that tedious, so I started looking into ALT codes on Windows and the shortcuts on Mac.